NBNK back with new bid for Lloyds bank branches

 NBNK was set up in 2010 by former Lloyd's of London insurance head Peter Levene to buy up British banking assets.

-It has been also linked with a takeover of the British operations of Australia's NAB.
+It has been also linked with a takeover of the British operations of Australia's NAB (NAB.AX).

 Hoffman declined to comment on NAB but said NBNK would have to close if it failed to pull off a takeover.